-Research shows that tax season gives Americans anxiety and confusion reigns around how to prepare taxes.
+Research shows that tax season gives Americans anxiety.
+And confusion still reigns around how to prepare taxes.

 It's true that there isn't much in this world that could make taxes fun.
 But, by picking the right tax preparation route for your needs you can cut out some of the stress and confusion that comes with reporting your earnings to Uncle Sam.

-However, before you lay out money on tax preparation, it’s important that you know which solution is going to fit your budget and your requirements.
+However, before you lay out money on tax preparation, it's important that you know which solution is going to fit your budget and your requirements.
 Read on to get clear on how to choose between these three options of H&R Block vs TurboTax vs an Accountant.

 The first area where H&R Block vs TurboTax vs Accountant differs is in capability.
 The differences between H&R Block and Turbo Tax are worth taking a look at, as these two services are often thought to be very similar.

-Also, its also important to consider that accountants provide a different type of service to these two tax preparation solutions.
+Also, it's also important to consider that accountants provide a different type of service to these two tax preparation solutions.

 TurboTax offers users a self-serve tax preparation platform.
 The platform is laid out to be highly user-friendly, with many of the fields formatted in a questionnaire style.

 TurboTax offers a number of different packages, including a free basic package, live basic, deluxe, premier, and self-employed.
 If you require live assistance from a tax professional, you can access this via screen sharing for an additional cost.

 One of the advantageous features of TurboTax is that thanks to the fact that it is owned by Intuit, the self-employed package supports integration with QuickBooks.
 This means that you can import your expenses with very little effort if you use Quickbooks for your business accounts.

 Overall, TurboTax is a highly user-friendly solution that is suited to individuals who want to file their own returns and want a highly streamlined and clear process.